Let's see the FIYAH RISE in Region 1

 Hello NSBE!

-I am Satiera Star Caze, a bioengineering student at Northeastern University and your Region I Chair for 2024-2025.
-I am excited to serve you all and give back to an organization that’s given so much to me.
+I am Satiera Star Caze, a Master’s student in Engineering Management at Northeastern University.
+I am privileged to serve you all again as the first female two-term Region 1 Chair and give back to an organization that’s given so much to me.

-As we continue NSBE’s 50th-year celebrations, we must continue to reflect upon not only the journey the national society has taken to reach this milestone, but also Region I’s part in this legacy.
 Region One, or Region FIRST as we are often regarded, has always been dedicated to propelling the mission of NSBE further.
 Region FIRST was the FIRST region to add the NSBE mission statement to our bylaws.
 Region FIRST has been the site of the FIRST Regional Leadership Conference, the FIRST Regional Conference, the FIRST international chapter, and many more achievements.
 We have always lived up to having that FIYAH in NSBE.
-In past years, we have been in the wake of the effect of the pandemic on our region.
-We need to revitalize the FIYAH and propel our region forward.

 With these directives, Region 1 shall ensure that the FIYAH will RISE.
 We will RISE together.